jazlan01/muhasib/README.md

-# Split Track
+# Muhasib

-Welcome to split track, an expense tracking app for you and your friends.
+Welcome to Muhasib, an expense tracking app for you and your friends.
 I got tired of looking for solutions that are expensive yearly and require instances of databases to run.
 Hopefully I can develop this as a simple deployment on Vercel so it can be used freely by anyone who wishes to deploy, or just release this as a subscription product at some point.

 This project is currently under development.
 Please contact me if you want to contribute.